Navier-Stokes-Cahn-Hilliard system in a $3$D perforated domain with free slip and source term: Existence and homogenization: Abstract

 We study a diffuse--interface model for a binary incompressible mixture in a periodically perforated porous medium, described by a time-dependent Navier--Stokes--Cahn--Hilliard (NSCH) system posed on the pore domain $\Omega_p^\varepsilon\subset\mathbb{R}^3$.
 The microscopic model involves a variable viscosity tensor, a non-conservative source term in the Cahn--Hilliard equation, and mixed boundary conditions: no-slip on the outer boundary and Navier slip with zero tangential stress on the surfaces of the solid inclusions.
 The capillarity strength $\lambda^\varepsilon>0$ depends on the microscopic scale $\varepsilon>0$.

 The analysis consists of two main parts.
 First, for each fixed $\varepsilon>0$ we prove existence of a weak solution on a finite time interval $(0,T)$ and derive a priori estimates that are uniform with respect to $\varepsilon$ (and $\lambda^\varepsilon$).
-Second, we perform the periodic homogenization for the perforated setting a limit $\varepsilon\to0$.
-Depending on the limit value $\lambda$ of the capillarity strength $\lambda^\varepsilon$, we obtain two distinct effective models: (i) in the vanishing capillarity regime $\lambda=0$, the limit system is of Stokes--Cahn--Hilliard type, with no macroscopic convection or advection; (ii) in the balanced regime $\lambda\in(0,+\infty)$, we derive a Navier--Stokes--Cahn--Hilliard system with nonlinear convection and advective transport of the phase field at the macroscopic scale.
+Second, we perform the periodic homogenization for the perforated setting in the limit $\varepsilon\to0$.
+Depending on the limit value $\lambda$ of the capillarity strength $\lambda^\varepsilon$, we obtain two distinct effective models: (i) in the vanishing capillarity regime $\lambda=0$, the limit system decouples completely into a standalone linear Stokes system for the velocity--pressure pair and a standalone Cahn--Hilliard system with source term $G$ for the phase field and chemical potential, with no macroscopic convection, advection, or capillary coupling between the two; (ii) in the balanced regime $\lambda\in(0,+\infty)$, we derive a Navier--Stokes--Cahn--Hilliard system with nonlinear convection and advective transport of the phase field at the macroscopic scale, coupled through a capillary forcing term.
 Finally, we establish the convergence of the microscopic free energy to a homogenized energy functional satisfying an analogous dissipation law.

 \keywords{Navier-Stokes, Cahn-Hilliard, homogenization, perforated porous medium, mixed boundary conditions.}\\

 \subjclass{35B27, 76D05, 76T10, 35Q35, 35D30, 76M50.}

 { }